jhidding/micrograd-julia/README.md

 ```

 ### Derivatives
 We previously derived the sum and product rules for differentiation.
 When written in this form, they become rather obvious.
-What was all the fuss about?
+What was all the fuss about? (verifying that our intuitions are correct, that is ...)

 ``` {.julia #backpropagate}
 function derive(symb :: Symbol)